forderud/WindowsEventQuery/README.md

-Sample code for querying the Windows event logs.
+Sample code for **querying the Windows event logs**.
 Based on Microsoft's [Consuming Events (Windows Event Log)](https://learn.microsoft.com/en-us/windows/win32/wes/consuming-events) article.

 **WARNING**: The C++ code is work in progress.
 The sample code is currently only performing a hardcode XPath query in the "System" log.
 The log entries are also diplayed in "raw" XML, and not yet "pretty printed".